cd-bash/webhub/README.md

 - Video content and animations
 - Logo designs and branding elements
 - UI/UX design layouts and visual compositions
-- Color schemes and design systems

 **© 2025 CD-Labs.
 All rights reserved.**

-The visual content and design elements of this website are proprietary and protected by copyright law.
+The visual content and design elements of this website are proprietary and protected by copyrights.
 They may not be reproduced, distributed, or used in any form without explicit written permission from CD-Labs.

 ### Code License